urgent-challenge/urgent2024_challenge/README.md

 ## Requirements

 - `>8` Cores
-- At least `1` GPU (recommended for speedup in DNSMOS calculation)
+- At least `1` GPU (4 or 8 GPUs are recommended for speedup in DNSMOS or other DNN-based metric calculation)
-- XXX GB of free disk space
+- At least 1.4 TB of free disk space
   - Speech
     - DNS5 speech (original 80 GB + resampled 57 GB): 137 GB
     - CommonVoice English speech (original mp3 82 GB + resampled 509 GB): 591 GB